Zamiell/isaac-mod-config-menu/README.md

 No, because it uses the Repentance-only API for getting the HUD offset.

-### What do I do if Mod Config Menu Pure does not work properly with a particular mod?
+### What do I do if Mod Config Menu Pure causes errors or otherwise does not seem to get loaded properly by a particular mod?

 This is probably because the mod is using the `require` or `dofile` or `pcall` or `loadfile` functions to initialize or invoke Mod Config Menu.
 Contact the individual mod author to fix this and do not post a comment here.

+### What do I do if Mod Config Menu Pure works properly to configure settings, but does not save the settings for future runs?

+Mod Config Menu Pure is not responsible for saving the configuration data of other mods.
+Doing that is up to the other mods.
+Thus, if another mod's settings are not being properly saved, then you need to take that issue to the specific mod's developer.

 ### What is Mod Config Menu Continued?